 We need to fight for our funding

 A big part of a researcher’s life is evolving around obtaining grants.
-In most developed countries (and I am not living in one of them), the basic salary of a assistant/professor is enough for a decent living.
+In most countries, the basic salary of a assistant/professor is enough for a decent living.
 Therefore you don’t need to hunt for grants in order to survive, but grants are a very important if you want to do serious research, cause they allow you to acquire equipment, hire a team and grow your laboratory.
 Same as in hunting for investors for your early stage startup.
 But the main similarity is not in our need for external effort, as much on how we try to obtain them.

 Writing a grant is a lot like the following recipe: